-- Adjusting service models coming out of the COVID-19 pandemic, and bringing routes back in an improved manner with less emphasis on peak-only service - Improving low-performance routes where possible - Taking operator shortage into consideration for implementation schedule trips into downtown Raleigh.
+- Adjusting service models coming out of the COVID-19 pandemic, and bringing routes back in an improved manner with less emphasis on peak-only service - Improving low-performance routes where possible - Taking the operator shortage into consideration for implementation schedule

+Municipalities served by GoTriangle, including Holly Springs, Wake Forest, Wendell, and Zebulon, were interested in investments that would provide transit options other than peak-hour trips into downtown Raleigh.
 All-day and weekend service were major themes, as well as service to other Wake communities.

-Municipalities served by GoTriangle, including Holly Springs, Wake Forest, Wendell, and Zebulon, were interested in investments that would provide transit options other than peak-hour